Jaswanth-Kumar-2007/Product-Space-AI-Project/README.md

 An AI-powered assistant that helps teams instantly find answers from internal documents (Notion, Google Docs, Confluence, etc.) with a smart fallback to Groq LLM when no relevant document is found.

+TEAM NAME : POWER PAIR
+TEAM MEMBERS : SATHVIK MANNE AND JASWANTH KUMAR KAMIREDDI

+WE BUILT THIS IT WILL HELPS TO GIVE BY USING CHROMADB AND GROK AI .
+IT WILL USE PROBABILITY CONCEPT TO CALCULATE DISTANCE .
+IF IT NEAR GO THOUGH UPLOADED DOCS OR ELSE GO THROUGH GROQ LLM .

 🚀 Why we built this

 Employees waste time searching across multiple tools for answers to company policies, workflows, or updates.